Call4Cloud | MMP-C | Autopilot | Device Preparation

 </Configuration>

-In the XML I used, I also added Visio and Project.
-When you don’t want those to be installed you can remove them from the XML or create the XML on your own.
-You could do so by specifying everything you want on this website https://config.office.com/ and exporting the XML.
+I also added Visio and Project to the XML I used.
+If you don’t want those installed, you can remove them from the XML or create it yourself.
+You could do so by specifying everything you want on this website, https://config.office.com/, and exporting the XML.

 When you don’t want to create the XML files yourself, here is the download link